 The sensible might lay low.
 The fast and the furious, however, opt instead to rob Reyes of all his ill-gotten dough.
 But as it's held in an unbreakable vault in the middle of Rio's corruptest cop shop, the boys are gonna need all the help they can get.

 That means putting the gang back together - former race rival Roman (Tyrese Gibson), wisecracking safecracker Tej (Chris 'Ludacris' Bridges), turbo babe Gisele (Gal Gadot), the undead Han, and two other guys you may remember from previous episodes but probably won't.

 Chock-full of shiny hardware, subtle as an explosion under an unflushed toilet, and so macho you can almost hear Sinitta in the background, Fast Five is what Top Gear would be like without a complaints department.

 Unsurprisingly, the action speaks louder than words.
 It's certainly more convincing.
 Yet somehow, director Justin Lim (returning for his third consecutive lap) manages to keep you pinned to the passenger seat for over two gas-guzzling hours - with no perceptible drop in testosterone levels.

 But never does the manliness spike as alarmingly as when Johnson and Diesel go chin to double chin.
 Seriously, if Dom wasn't getting so cosy to Hobbs' hot Brazilian deputy (Elsa Pataky), you suspect they might want to get a room.

-Never mind all the bullets, collapsing buildings, and tons of metal travelling at 100mph, the rest of the cast do well not to get crushed between the biceps.
+Never mind the bullets, collapsing buildings, and tons of metal travelling at 100mph, the rest of the cast do well not to get crushed between the big guys' biceps.